ke1v/obsidian-advanced-modals/README.md

-# Obsidian Workflows
+# Advanced Modals

-Create your own workflows through custom modals and prompts, and process those inputs using Javascript functions.
+Create your own custom modals and prompts, and process those inputs using Javascript functions.

 ## How to use
 Coming soon